 If you need (or prefer) to overwinter your succulents indoors, outfit a basement, sun room, spare room or alcove with tables and shelves that can withstand moisture, plus lights and a fan that run on timers.
 Fortunately those succulents that go dormant in winter (which is the majority) need very little water.
 Dribble a little at the base of each plant every three weeks or so, enough to hydrate the roots but not so much it puddles on the floor.

+Create a "light island."
 Shown below is arguably the ultimate indoor plant-shelf unit.
 Made of lightweight, powder-coated aluminum, it has adjustable lights with energy-efficient, full-spectrum bulbs; plastic drip trays; and wheels for easy positioning.
 Three shelves provide 18 square feet of growing space.
-From Gardener’s Supply Co.; about $600.
+From Gardener's Supply Co.; about $600.

-It’s also a good idea to get a timer which automatically turns the lights on at, say, 7 a.m. and off eight hours later.
+Get a timer which automatically turns the lights on at, say, 7 a.m. and off eight hours later.
 I like this one, below, because it has multiple outlets: Titan Apollo 14, about $26.